Cascades in the dynamics of affine interval exchange transformations: Generic directions and Rauzy induction.

 \subsection{Directions with attractive closed leaf}

-In the directions of Figure \ref{stable}, we consider the first return map of the directional foliation on the interval given by the two length 1 horizontal interval at the bottom of the rectangle.
+In the directions of Figure \ref{stable} corresponding to parameters in $[2,4]$ in projective coordinates, we consider the first return map of the directional foliation on the interval given by the two length 1 horizontal interval at the bottom of the rectangle.
 We have chosen directions such that the first return map is well defined although it is not bijective, and it belongs to $\IetFam 1 1$.
 The ratio of the two top intervals' length will vary smoothly between $0$ and $\infty$ depending on the direction we choose.
-We parametrise this family of AIET by $s \in I := [0,1]$, where $(s, 1-s)$ is the length vector of the element of $\IetFam 1 1$ we get.
-Our purpose here is to characterise the subspace $H \subset I$ for which the above algorithm stops, in particular they correspond to AIET with a periodic orbit.
+We parametrise this family of AI by $s \in I := [0,1]$, where $(s, 1-s)$ is the length vector of the element of $\IetFam 1 1$ we get.
+The purpose of this section is to characterise the subspace $H \subset I$ for which the above algorithm stops, in particular they correspond to AI with a periodic orbit.
 The case of $I-H$ will be settled in the next subsection.\\